zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

       The industry associated with the profile's trade name or brand.

-      Please refer to the documentation of the :ref:`business category <business-category>` for more information on which values are accepted.
+      Refer to the documentation of the :ref:`business category <business-category>` for more information on which values are accepted.

    .. parameter:: categoryCode
       :type: integer
       :condition: optional

       .. warning:: This parameter is deprecated and will be removed in 2022.
-Please use the ``businessCategory`` parameter instead.
+Use the ``businessCategory`` parameter instead.

       The industry associated with the profile's trade name or brand.